 Medical Practitioners cannot bill for any item referred to in this Order in excess of the maximum fee.
 Recovery may be sought for fees charged in excess of the maximum amount.

-Surgeons and Orthopaedic Surgeons should also refer to the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order current at the date services are delivered.
+Surgeons and Orthopaedic Surgeons should also refer to the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order.

-Workers Compensation (Medical Practitioner Fees) Order 2023
+Workers Compensation (Medical Practitioner Fees) Order 2024

 1. Name of Order